will-wow/ramda-talk-old/deck/deck.md

 Currying.
 Currying is a technique (named after the mathematician Haskell Curry, and not the delicious food) that says that if you have a function that takes say two arguments, if you called it with one argument, you'd get back a function that's waiting for the second argument.
 Once you pass in that second argument, the functions returns as normal.

-We can see what that looks like at the top here - it's basically just a higher order function.
-The difference between this and the real thing is that with a real curried function, you can either pass arguments one at a time, or all at once.

 Currying is really similar to partial application, which you may have used with something like lodash dot partial.

+So we can see what that looks like at the top here - it's basically just a higher order function.
+The difference between this and the real thing is that with a real curried function, you can either pass arguments one at a time, or all at once, as you can see at the bottom.

+Since add is curried, add(1)(2) does the same thing as add(1, 2)

 Does that make sense to everybody?
-Currying is a little weird at first, but is the basis for the rest of the features in ramda.
+Currying can be a little weird at first, but is the basis for the rest of the features in ramda.

 ---

 ## Curried by default